robot-aquila/kunit/README.md

 In this case you'll never face with problems programming on KOS.

-##What KOS must have to provide better programming:
+## What KOS must have to provide better programming

 * There is only one point.
 Project crash_cases directory contains description of some issues.
 They are definitely bugs and do not related to object-oriented